Associate Professor of Jewish Studies and Comparative Literature

 |Send E–mail||Office: Seelye Hall 203||Phone: 585–3639|

-Justin Cammy is associate professor of Jewish studies and comparative literature.
-He has a B.A. in Middle East studies from McGill University and a Ph.D. in Near Eastern languages and civilizations from Harvard University.
-At Smith, he teaches courses related to Israeli cultural history (JUD 235 Perspectives on Israeli History), Hebrew literature (FYS 186 Israel: Texts and Contexts) and Jerusalem (FYS 105 Jerusalem; GES 301 Jerusalem).
-Cammy served as director of the Program in Middle East Studies from 2011-13, during which time the program added a second minor in Arabic.
+Justin Cammy is associate professor of Jewish studies and comparative literature, and immediate past director of Middle East Studies.
+He has a B.A. in Middle East studies from McGill University and a Ph.D. in Near Eastern Languages and Civilizations from Harvard University.
+At Smith, he teaches courses related to Zionism and Israeli history, Hebrew literature, and Jerusalem as sacred religious and political space.

 In 2006, Justin Cammy was awarded the Sherrerd Prize for Distinguished Teaching at Smith.